google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 };
 ```

-Band names for the same spectral response window vary between ETM+ (TM) and OLI
+Band names for the same spectral response window vary between ETM+ and OLI
 and should be unified.
 The following function selects only reflectance bands and
 the `pixel_qa` bands from any given Landsat surface reflectance image and forces
 all band names to be consistent with OLI.